benqus/prezentr/README.md

 Each Presenter should have a `View` derivative instance, specified by the Presenter.prototype.View property.

+Presenters also benefit from an AnimationQueue to register on-going animations.
+This can be extremely powerful when nesting Presenters under the same animation namespace.

     var MyView = prezentr.View.extend({ ... });

     var MyPresenter = prezentr.Presenter.extend({
         viewClass: MyView,

+        startAnimation: function () {
+            this.animationQueue
+                .register("myAnimation", this);
+        },

         ...
     });